ncahill89/starter-academic/content/post/reflections/index.md

 __Data Analysis__

 Both of the modules I lectured had a significant coding component.
 For the Data Analysis module I structured my lectures such that the first lecture of the week was slide-based and the second was code-based.
-The slide-based lectured aimed to provide some background, theory and context and then the code-based lecture aimed to put the content covered in the previous lecture into practice using R. Here's an example lecture structure for this module:
+The slide-based lecture aimed to provide some background, theory and context and then the code-based lecture aimed to put the content covered in the previous lecture into practice, using R. Here's an example lecture structure for this module:

 | Lecture                              | Type          | Content                                                                                                                                                                               |
 |--------------------------------------|---------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|